M-Usman10/Candidates-Search/README.md

 │   ├── routers             <- Source code for each endpoint
 └── requirements.txt        <- The requirements file for reproducing the production environment
 ```

+##Examples

+Json for /search will be key value pairs of properties and their values, such as: {"about":"business"}

 > Note: Application code is grouped such that files related to the same topic are localized, and not such that code that is functionally similar is localized.